Looking for an alternative to Google AdSense?

 And finally, Sovrn offers premium campaigns with high CPMs while AdSense is a maximum fill solution.
 Many of our publishers use Sovrn first in their ad stack (or waterfall) to cash in on high CPMs and the pass any unfilled impressions back to AdSense.
 This boosts the overall yield of the zone but maximizing CPMs and boosting fill.
 Keep in mind that AdSense doesn’t allow passbacks, which makes it impossible to pass back from AdSense to Sovrn or any other ad exchange or network.

 In conclusion, we love working with publishers who are using AdSense.
-If you have any more questions on how Sovrn and AdSense make a killer combination, and why we’re one of the best Google AdSense partners, head over to the Meridian Hub Community.
+If you have any more questions on how Sovrn and AdSense make a killer combination, and why we’re one of the best Google AdSense partners, contact us.